Bahrain Online Marketing Country Profile

 We performed a comparison between google.com.bh and google.com using two popular search queries for “Toyota” and “iPhone 6” to investigate the differences between PPC marketing in the US and in Bahrain.
 When searching for “Toyota” Arabic in Bahrain, there are no paid search results- it’s just organic search results and a map with retailers.

-If we perform the same search in English in the States, we get very different results with seven different Adwords ads, and only one organic search that shows up without scrolling down the page.
+If we perform the same search in English in the States, we get very different results with at least 2 different Adwords ads, and only one organic search that shows up without scrolling down the page.
 This is a good indicator of the drastically different levels of competitiveness in the two markets, and the opportunities present in Bahrain to deliver a strong online marketing campaign.

 By contrast, when searching google.com in the States, we see seven different ads again, in addition to product listing ads, which we didn’t see in Bahrain.